 The Mac client will come next, but there is no beta version available yet.
 It is due around Summer 2018.
 Therefore, there will be a transitional period where OmniFocus 3 is only available on iOS.

-The Mac client also receives free updates, if could buy it right now, if you haven’t done so yet (after reading my review on it!).
+The Mac client receives free updates, if you buy it right now (after reading my review on it!)

 As there has not been web access in OmniFocus 1 and 2, it will be entirely newly written.